ParaChute-UK/sgs_tools/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added or updated unit tests using `pytest`, if applicable.
 - [ ] All tests pass locally (`tox` or `make clean` runs clean).
 - [ ] The CI pipeline passes (e.g., GitHub Actions).
-- [ ] Udated documentation where applicable.
+- [ ] Udated documentation, where applicable.
+- [ ] Updated CHANGELOG, TASKLIST if applicable.

 # Additional Notes